 NEWS

-Joachim Spitz, chairman of the ProKids Foundation, doesn't want to reveal much, citing the child's anonymity.
+Joachim Spitz, chairman of the ProKids Foundation, doesn't want to reveal much.
+The child's anonymity must be protected.
 But he does say this much: "The boy is doing well, he has no injuries, and is now receiving a lot of affection."
-The ProKids Foundation's baby hatch at the Franziskusheim on Neckarstrasse in Villingen-Schwenningen has been in operation since 2010.
-A child is dropped off there approximately every two years.
+The ProKids Foundation's baby hatch has been located at the Franziskusheim on Neckarstrasse in Villingen-Schwenningen since 2010.
+A child is left there approximately every two years.
 The last time was in April 2023, and now again, on the evening of June 23, 2025.
 The newborn was found quickly, says Spitz.
 "The procedures we defined together with the Franziskusheim and the German Red Cross worked perfectly."

 No signs of abuse

 An alarm is triggered when a baby is placed in the hatch.
-A crib is integrated into the hatch, which is monitored by cameras.
-Two nursing home employees took the baby and provided initial care until the German Red Cross arrived and transported the child to the Schwarzwald-Baar Hospital.
+Integrated into the hatch is a crib that is monitored by a camera.
+Two staff members from the nursing home took the baby and provided initial care until the German Red Cross arrived and transported the child to the Schwarzwald-Baar Clinic.

-A precautionary measure, Spitz explains, to ensure the baby's health.
+A precautionary measure, Spitz explains, to ensure the baby is healthy.
 In this case, the child is doing well, and there are no signs of abuse.
-Nevertheless, the child will remain in the hospital's intensive care unit for the next few days, "simply because there are enough staff there to care for the baby," Spitz explains.
+Nevertheless, it will remain in the intensive care unit at the hospital for the next few days, "simply because there is enough staff there to care for the baby," Spitz explains.

-In the next few days, a foster family and, in the long term, an adoptive family will be sought in cooperation with the Youth Welfare Office.
+In the coming days, a foster family will be sought in cooperation with the youth welfare office, and eventually an adoptive family.
 However, it usually takes up to a year for the child to be adopted.

 Seven children so far in the baby hatch

-This is the seventh child to be left in the Schwenningen baby hatch.
-The baby hatch contains contact information for local counseling centers and the ProKids Foundation.
-Spitz says only one mother has contacted him since the facility opened.
-She gave the child up for adoption at the time.
+This is the seventh child to be left in the baby hatch in Schwenningen.
+The hatch contains contact information for local counseling centers and the ProKids Foundation.
+Only one mother has contacted him since the facility opened, Spitz explains.
+She had previously given the child up for adoption.

-He has followed the lives of all the children who have been rehomed so far.
+He has followed the lives of all the children who have been given up so far.
 Almost all of them are growing up in adoptive families and are doing well.